FedSVD: Adaptive Orthogonalization for Private Federated Learning with LoRA: Method

 The proof is deferred to~\Cref{app:proof}.
-By reparameterizing $A$ with SVD as $\hat{A}=V^\top[:r,:]$ and $U\Sigma V^\top = BA$, the singular values of $\hat{A}$ are all 1; thus, $\kappa_2(\hat{A})=1$.
-This eliminates the factor $\kappa_2(A_\text{fixed})^2 \geq 1$, which is present when using a fixed matrix $A$ with random initialization.
-In general, if $A_\text{fixed}$ is initialized randomly (\eg, from Gaussian or uniform distributions), its condition number satisfies $\kappa_2(A_\text{fixed}) \gneqq1$ with high probability.
-A lower condition number for the Hessian generally implies a better-behaved optimization landscape, which can lead to faster and more stable convergence for gradient-based methods to update $B$.
-Therefore, our SVD-based reparameterization improves the stability of local client optimization steps by promoting a well-conditioned projection matrix $A$.
+By reparameterizing using the SVD of \(BA\), we write \(BA=U\Sigma V^\top\) and choose $\hat{A}=V^\top[:r,:]$ (the top \(r\) rows of \(V^\top\)).
+Then the rows of \(\hat{A}\) are orthonormal, hence \(\sigma_{\max}(\hat{A})=\sigma_{\min}(\hat{A})=1\) and \(\kappa_2(\hat{A})=1\).
+This removes the \(\kappa_2(A)^2\) factor that appears with a fixed random \(A\).
+In contrast, for a randomly initialized \(A_{\text{fixed}}\) (\eg, Gaussian, or uniform distribution), its condition number satisfies \(\kappa_2(A_\text{fixed})>1\) with high probability.
+A smaller Hessian condition number generally indicates a better-conditioned optimization landscape, leading to faster and more stable gradient-based updates to \(B\).
+Thus, our SVD-based reparameterization improves the stability of local client optimization steps by promoting a well-conditioned projection matrix \(A\).
+To directly compute the actual condition number, we use a \emph{simple logistic regression} and show that enforcing the orthonormal structure of $A$ yields a lower condition number (see \Cref{tab:condition_num} in \Cref{sec:additional_experiments}).